 - Stitch down approximately 1/8″ from the previous spot and go back through the braid and the foundation.

 - Work down one side of the bead, stitching the soutache in the same way.
 Always place your stitches in the groove of the soutache and make sure your needle enters the beading foundation at a slight angle. —CP

-With that basic technique, you’re on your way to creating soutache jewelry.
-Csilla continues with how to add more soutache braids to the piece, how to modify the technique if your component has a hole, how to attach the braids around an open ring to create interesting negative space in your projects, and everything else you need to know about soutache jewelry making–including 15 pretty projects!
+With Csilla’s basic technique, you’re on your way to creating soutache jewelry.
+She continues with how to add more soutache braids to the piece, modify the technique if your component has a hole, and attach braids around an open ring for interesting negative space in your projects.
+And everything else you need to know about soutache jewelry making–including 15 pretty projects!

 You can master this fun, summer-friendly technique in our Sensational Soutache Collection.
 In this special-value bundle, you’ll get the Sensational Soutache Jewelry Making digital book by Csilla Papp, access to the on-demand webinar on how to make soutache jewelry, and three digital soutache jewelry projects for even more soutache style!

 P.S.
-Learn more about soutache jewelry and see some of the beautiful projects from this book in this blog.
+Learn more about soutache jewelry and see some of the beautiful projects from this book.

 Begin your colorful soutache journey with this fabulous book!